MicrosoftDocs/quantum-docs/articles/optimization-troubleshooting.md

 ### AZQ104 - Initial Config Error
 **Cause**: This is a group of errors related to using the initial configuration setting.
 The error message returned from the solver should contain the specific message.
 Possible causes can include:

-- Variable values are invalid and do not match the given problem type (ising/pubo).
-For example, this error will appear if the original problem type is ising, and the initial configuration variables are found with values outside of 1 and -1.
+- Variable values are invalid and do not match the given problem type (Ising/PUBO).
+For example, this error will appear if the original problem type is Ising, and the initial configuration variables are found with values outside of 1 and -1.
 - Variable dimensions supplied in the initial configuration do not match the variable size of the original problem.

 **Possible actions to take**: